FirebirdSQL/oltp-emul/readme_quick_start.txt

    Open just created copy of configuration file and change settings to be suitable for you.
    Pay attention on following settings:

-   * 'fbc' - path to isql executable and client library on the host where you will launch ISQL sessions
+   * 'fbc' - path to isql executable on the host where you will launch ISQL sessions.

+   *  'clu' - optional parameter that defines 'non-standard' name of binary ISQL: 'isql-fb' or so.
+     (actual for installation from POSIX repository when ISQL is renamed to different name).

    * 'dbnm' - path and name of database file on server host.
 Batch scenario (1run_oltp_emul.bat/.sh) can create the database file if you specify it using full path and name of file, but not as existing alias.